-As with many other medications, ZOLOFT should be used with caution in patients with hepatic impairment (See PRECAUTIONS section).
+As with many other medications, ZOLOFT should be used with caution in patients with hepatic impairment (see PRECAUTIONS).
 The effects of ZOLOFT in patients with moderate and severe hepatic impairment have not been studied.

 TREATMENT OF PREGNANT WOMEN DURING THE THIRD TRIMESTER:

-Post-marketing reports indicate that some neonates exposed to ZOLOFT, SSRIs, or other newer antidepressants late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding (See PRECAUTIONS section).
+Post-marketing reports indicate that some neonates exposed to ZOLOFT, SSRIs, or other newer antidepressants late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding (see PRECAUTIONS).
 When treating a pregnant woman with ZOLOFT during the third trimester, the physician should carefully consider the potential risks and benefits of treatment.
 The physician may consider tapering ZOLOFT in the third trimester.

 SWITCHING PATIENTS TO OR FROM A MONOAMINE OXIDASE INHIBITOR:

 At least 14 days should elapse between discontinuation of an MAOI and initiation of therapy with ZOLOFT.
-In addition, at least 14 days should be allowed after stopping ZOLOFT before starting an MAOI (See CONTRAINDICATIONS section).
+In addition, at least 14 days should be allowed after stopping ZOLOFT before starting an MAOI (see CONTRAINDICATIONS).

 DISCONTINUATION OF ZOLOFT TREATMENT:

 Symptoms associated with the discontinuation or dosage reduction of ZOLOFT have been reported.
-Patients should be monitored for these and other symptoms when discontinuing treatment or during dosage reduction (See PRECAUTIONS and ADVERSE REACTIONS sections).
+Patients should be monitored for these and other symptoms when discontinuing treatment or during dosage reduction (see PRECAUTIONS and ADVERSE REACTIONS).

 A gradual reduction in the dose over several weeks rather than abrupt cessation is recommended whenever possible.
-If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, dose titration should be managed on the basis of the patient’s clinical response.
-(See PRECAUTIONS and ADVERSE REACTIONS sections).
+If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, dose titration should be managed on the basis of the patient’s clinical response. (see PRECAUTIONS and ADVERSE REACTIONS).